 - 6. (a) Under what circumstances is the Fisher-Irwin test used?
 Explain.
 What is the main limitation of this test? - (b) A housing contractor plans to build a large number of brick homes in the coming year.
 Two brick manufacturing concerns have given him nearly identical rates for supplying the bricks.
 But before placing his order, he wants to apply a test at 5% level of significance.
 The nature of the test is to subject each sampled brick to a force of 900 pounds.
-The test is performed on 8 bricks randomly chosen from a day's production of concern A and on the same number of bricks randomly chosen from a day's production of concern B. The results were as follows:

-Of the 8 bricks from concern A, two were broken and of the 8 bricks from concern B, five were broken.
-On the basis of these test results, determine whether the contractor should place order with concern A or with concern B if he prefers significantly stronger bricks.
+The test is performed on 8 bricks randomly chosen from a day's production of concern on the same number of bricks randomly chosen from a day's production of concern The results were as follows: - Of the 8 bricks from concern, two were broken and of the 8 bricks from concern were broken.

-7. Suppose that the breaking test described in problem 6(b) above is modified so that each brick is subjected to an increasing force until it breaks.
+On the basis of these test results, determine whether the contractor should place order with concern A or with concern bricks. - 7.
+Suppose that the breaking test described in problem 6(b) above is modified so that each brick is subjected to an increasing force until it breaks.
 The force applied at the time the brick breaks (calling it the breaking point) is recorded as under:

-Breaking-points Bricks of concern A 880, 950, 990, 975 895, 1030, 1025, 1010 Bricks of concern B 915, 790, 905, 900, 890, 825, 810 885.
+Breaking-points Bricks of concern A 880, 950, 990, 975 895, 1030, 1025]( 010 Bricks of concern B 915, 790, 905, 900, 890, 825, 810 885.

-On the basis of the above test results, determine whether the contractor should place order for bricks with concern A or with concern B (You should answer using U test or Wilcoxon-Mann-Whitney test).
+On the basis of the above test results, determine whether the contractor should place order for bricks with concernA or with concernB (You should answer using test or Wilcoxon-Mann-Whitney test).